mattbarb/DarkHorses-Masters-Workers/docs/audit/DATABASE_COVERAGE_SUMMARY.md

    - Cannot analyze breeding patterns

 7. **Race Results**
-   - ⚠️ May be available in ra_races.api_data JSONB
+   - ⚠️ May be available in ra_mst_races.api_data JSONB
    - Not in dedicated ra_results table
    - Requires JSONB queries